 Minor alterations to historic resources are evaluated by the City's Architectural Historian.
-Minor alterations are defined in the Santa Barbara Municipal Code (SBMC) (§30.300.080 "H" Historic Resources Related Definitions) as any physical modification or change to insignificant exterior features of a Historic Resource, including additions, windows, doors, and exterior siding material that is non-original or otherwise lacking in historic integrity.
-In addition, small, minimally visible additions may also be evaluated by the City's Architectural Historian.
+Minor alterations are defined in the Santa Barbara Municipal Code (SBMC) (§30.300.080 "H" Historic Resources Related Definitions) as any physical modification or change to insignificant exterior features of a Historic Resource, including additions, windows, doors, and exterior siding material, cultural landscapes, or cultural resources that is non-original or otherwise lacking in historic integrity.
+In addition, small, minimally visible additions or alterations may also be considered minor and evaluated by the City's Architectural Historian.